 For those groups for whom the architecture of the historic building is of primary interest, we can arrange a tour of the House with a knowledgeable guide.
 Thevisit will highlight the Houses original features and provide information on the conservation project which rescued the building from derelictionm, 36 Craven Streets 300 years of its history will come to life, including the preiod of Franklin’s residence.

 The Glass Armonica

 Franklin invented the glass armonica in 1761, after seeing Edmund Delaval play water filled wine glasses in Cambridge in 1758.
 Franklin’s armonica, capable of creating more harmonies within the actual melody, consisted of 37 bowls mounted on an iron spindle, which could be turned by means of a foot-operated treadle, and played with moistened fingers.
 Mozart, Beethoven, and many others composed works on the armonica, although by the early 19th century, suspicion that the ethereal music could drive performers mad caused a decline in the instrument’s popularity.
-Visitors will have the chance to play this intriguing intrument .
+Visitors will have the chance to play our replica of this intriguing intrument.